smaurice101/readthedocs/docs/source/tmlbuilds.rst

 .. figure:: p53.png
    :scale: 50%

-Go To the Solution Documentation
+STEP 6: Go To the Solution Documentation
 """""""""""""""""""""""

 Your solution documentation is automatically generated for you: